Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 # BICAN Support Matrix - Shasta Customer Access Networks

-## <u>Data Sheet</u>
+## Data sheet

-### <b><u>Shasta Networking</u></b>
+### Shasta networking

 ### Customer Access Networks

 ### Overview

-Customer Access Networks provide the interface between Shasta System networking and the customer Site network.
+Customer Access Networks provide the interface between Shasta system networking and the customer site network.
 Customer Access Networks (CANs) are routed networks with broadcast domain separation.
+Customer Access
-Customer Access Networks networks provides higher availability and more flexibility in accessing cloud services compared to traditional "bastion hosts", and are more in line with cloud-native architecture of Shasta as whole.
+Networks provide higher availability and more flexibility in accessing cloud services compared to traditional "bastion hosts", and are more in line with cloud-native architecture of Shasta as whole.

-Customer Access Networks (CANs) provide flexible networking at the edge between the Site and Shasta System to
+Customer Access Networks (CANs) provide flexible networking at the edge between the site and Shasta system to do the following:

 * Perform administrative tasks _on_ the system.
-* Run jobs and move jobs data _to and from_ the system.
+* Run jobs and move job data _to and from_ the system.
 * Access site resources like DNS and LDAP _from_ the system.

-## Feature Access Matrix
+## Feature access matrix

-For CSM 1.2 the notion of the CAN has been expanded to meet customer requests for increased flexibility and policy control.
+For CSM 1.2, the notion of the CAN has been expanded to meet customer requests for increased flexibility and policy control.

 * Selection of user access for job control and data movement over the Shasta Management Network (CAN) _or_ the High Speed Network (CHN) is made during system installation or upgrade.

 * Creation of the Customer Management Network (CMN) during installation or upgrade is mandatory.

-## Network Overview
+## Network overview

 ![](img/tds_can_overview.png)

-Internal Networks:
+### Internal networks

 * Node Management Network (NMN) \- Provides the internal control plane for systems management and jobs control.
 * Hardware Management Network (HMN) \- Provides internal access to system baseboard management controllers (BMC/iLO) and other lower-level hardware access.

-External and Edge Networks:
+### External and edge networks

-* Customer Management Network (CMN) \- Provides customer access from the Site to the System for administrators.
+* Customer Management Network (CMN) \- Provides customer access from the site to the system for administrators.
   * Customer Access Network (CAN) or Customer High Speed Network (CHN) provide:
   * Customer access from the site to the System for job control and jobs data movement.
 * Access from the System to the Site for network services like DNS, LDAP, etc...